tardonly/LearningPython/README.md

 # Project_Python
-This repository contains different projects on python.
+This repository contains my work on python.